Skip to Main Content

 African-Americans have higher rates of asthma than Caucasians or other ethnic groups.
 They are also more likely to die of the disease.
-Ethnicity and genetics, however, are less likely to play a role in these differences than socioeconomic differences, such as having less access to optimal health care, and greater likelihood of living in an urban area (another asthma risk factor).
+Ethnicity and genetics are, however, less likely to play a role in these differences than socioeconomic factors, such as having less access to optimal health care, and greater likelihood of living in an urban area (another asthma risk factor).

 Studies report a strong association between obesity and asthma.
 Evidence also suggests that people who are overweight (body mass index greater than 25) have more difficulty getting their asthma under control.
 Weight loss in anyone who is obese and has asthma or shortness of breath helps reduce airway obstruction and improve lung function.

-GERD.
-At least half of patients with asthma have gastroesophageal reflux disease (GERD), the cause of heartburn.
+Patients with asthma often also have gastroesophageal reflux disease (GERD), which is associated with acid reflux.
 It is not entirely clear which condition causes the other or whether they are both due to common factors.
-Treating GERD does not appear to improve asthma control.
+Acid reflux can worsen asthma symptoms.
+Treating GERD may help improve asthma control in some patients.

 Death from asthma is a relatively uncommon event, and most asthma deaths are preventable.
 It is very rare for a person who is receiving proper treatment to die of asthma.
 However, even when it is not life threatening, asthma can be debilitating and frightening.
 Asthma that is not properly controlled can interfere with school and work, as well as with daily activities.

-The classic symptoms of an asthma attack include:
+The classic symptoms of an asthma attack are:

 The end of an attack is often marked by a cough that produces thick, stringy mucus.
-After an initial acute attack, inflammation lasts for days to weeks, often without symptoms.
-(The inflammation itself must still be treated, however, because it usually causes relapse.)
+After an initial acute attack, inflammation lasts for days to weeks, even if it does not produce symptoms.

 The following signs and symptoms may indicate a life-threatening situation:

-If symptoms and a patient's history suggest asthma, the doctor will usually perform pulmonary function tests to confirm the diagnosis and determine the severity of the disease.
+If symptoms and a patient's history suggest asthma, the doctor will usually perform lung (pulmonary) function tests to confirm the diagnosis and determine the severity of the disease.

 If the airways are obstructed, these measurements will fall.
 Depending on the results, the doctor will take the following steps:

-The patient may receive skin or blood allergy tests, particularly if a specific allergen is suspected and available for testing.
+Your doctor may recommend skin or blood allergy tests, particularly if a specific allergen is suspected.
 Allergy skin tests may help diagnose allergic asthma, although they are not recommended for people with year-round asthma.

 Medications for asthma fall into two categories:

-Patients can greatly reduce the frequency and severity of asthma attacks by understanding the difference between coping with asthma attacks and controlling the disease over time.
 Unfortunately, many patients do not understand the difference between medications that provide rapid short-term relief and those that are used for long-term symptom control.
-Many patients with moderate or severe asthma overuse their short-term bronchodilator medications and underuse their long-term corticosteroid medications.
-The overuse of bronchodilators can have serious consequences; not using steroids can lead to permanent lung damage.
+Make sure your doctor explains how to avoid overusing your short-term bronchodilator medications and underusing your long-term corticosteroid medications.
+The overuse of bronchodilators can have serious consequences, while not properly using steroids can lead to permanent lung damage.

 Specific short-acting beta2-agonists include:

-Loss of Effectiveness and Overdose.
 Short-acting beta2-agonists become less effective when taken regularly over time, which increases the risk for overuse.
-Overdose can be serious and in rare cases even life threatening, particularly in patients with heart disease.
+Overdose can be serious and in rare cases even life threatening, particularly for patients with heart disease.

-Taking a corticosteroid drug through an inhaler makes it possible to provide effective local anti-inflammatory activity in the lungs with very few side effects elsewhere in the body.
+Taking a corticosteroid drug through an inhaler provides effective local anti-inflammatory activity in the lungs with very few side effects elsewhere in the body.
 (By contrast, steroids taken by mouth have considerable side effects throughout the body.)
-Inhaled corticosteroids are recommended as the primary therapy for any patient needing long-term control medications for persistent asthma.
+Inhaled corticosteroids (ICS) are recommended as the primary therapy for any patient needing long-term control medications for persistent asthma.

-The most recent generation of inhaled steroids include fluticasone (Flovent), budesonide (Pulmicort), triamcinolone (Azmacort and others), flunisolide (AeroBid), mometasone furoate (Asmanex), and ciclesonide (Alvesco).
-These steroids are sometimes combined with a long-acting beta2-agonist in a single inhaler, such as budesonide-formoterol (Symbicort), fluticasone-salmeterol (Advair), and mometasone-formoterol (Dulera).
+The most recent generation of inhaled steroids include beclomethasone (QVAR), budesonide (Pulmicort), ciclesonide (Alvesco), flunisolide (AeroBid), fluticasone (Flovent), mometasone furoate (Asmanex), and triamcinolone (Azmacort and others).
+These steroids are sometimes combined with a long-acting beta2-agonist in a single inhaler, such as budesonide-formoterol (Symbicort), fluticasone-salmeterol (Advair), or mometasone-formoterol (Dulera).
 Optimal timing of the dose is important and may vary depending on the medication.

 Salmeterol-fluticasone (Advair), formoterol-budesonide (Symbicort), and formoterol-mometasone (Dulera) are long-acting beta2 agonists products combined with a steroid in a single inhaler that are used for treatment of moderate-to-severe asthma.
 The LABA-only versions of these drugs are salmeterol (Serevent Diskus) and formoterol (Foradil Aerolizer).

-Doctors are still trying to determine when long-acting beta2-agonists should be added to an asthma treatment plan.
+Doctors are still trying to determine when long-acting beta2-agonists should be added to, or removed from, an asthma treatment plan.
 If your symptoms do not improve or if symptoms worsen with this type of drug, your doctor will recommend discontinuing it.
 Do not, however, stop taking this drug or other asthma medications without first talking with your doctor.

-Mental health disturbances and behavioral changes have been associated with these medications.
-These mood problems include agitation, aggression, anxiousness, dream abnormalities, hallucinations, depression, insomnia, irritability, restlessness, tremor, and suicidal thinking.
+In rare cases, leukotriene antagonists may cause mental health disturbances and behavioral changes.
+Mood problems include agitation, aggression, anxiousness, dream abnormalities, hallucinations, depression, insomnia, irritability, restlessness, tremor, and suicidal thinking.
 Patients who take a leukotriene antagonist drug should be monitored for signs of behavioral and mood changes.
 Doctors should consider discontinuing the drug if patients exhibit any of these symptoms.